The honeymoon phase (remission) in type 1 diabetes

-🌙 What is the honeymoon period in type 1 diabetes?
+What is the honeymoon period in type 1 diabetes?

 How long does the honeymoon period last in type 1 diabetes?

-📉 Why do I need less insulin now?
+Why do I need less insulin now?

-💉 Can I stop taking insulin during the honeymoon period?
+Can I stop taking insulin during the honeymoon period?

 Even if your blood glucose seems normal without insulin, the autoimmune process continues.
-Without external insulin, beta cells are forced to work at maximum capacity, which attracts the immune system [8].
+Without external insulin, the beta cells are forced to work at maximum capacity, which attracts the immune system [8].
 External insulin gives them "rest" and may have a protective effect.
-Reducing doses according to needs is always a safe approach.
+Reducing your insulin doses during the honeymoon period according to your needs is always a safe approach (partial remission).

-🔚 How do I know when the honeymoon period is ending?
+How do I know when the honeymoon period is ending?

 C-peptide monitoring objectively confirms the end of the remission period [9].
 When stimulated C-peptide falls below 0.2 nmol/L (approximately 0.6 ng/ml), residual production is clearly insufficient.
 It is not a personal failure when the honeymoon period ends.
 It is the natural, inevitable evolution of the disease.
 Prepare yourself psychologically and practically for the transition, inevitable at some point, to more intensive diabetes management.

-👥 Do all patients with type 1 diabetes have a honeymoon period?
+Do all patients with type 1 diabetes have a honeymoon period?

-No, not everyone has a honeymoon period.
-At least half of patients experience a period of partial remission, but approximately one fifth go directly to complete insulin dependence [3].
+No, not all patients with type 1 diabetes have a honeymoon period.
+However, at least half of patients experience a period of partial remission, and approximately one fifth start directly with complete insulin dependence [3].
 Very young children (under 5 years) and those with onset in severe ketoacidosis have fewer chances of a honeymoon period [4].
-Complete and rapid destruction of beta cells sometimes leaves nothing to recover.
+Complete and rapid destruction of the beta cells sometimes leaves nothing to recover.

 Can I prolong the honeymoon period?